-The whole world has seen the terrible impact of the covid-19 pandemic on our friends, family, communities, countries, and world.
+The whole world has seen the terrible impact of the Covid-19 pandemic on our friends, family, communities, countries, and world.
 Here at Michigan Tech we have had to adapt to the pandemic as well.
-The latest news, policies, and plans at Michigan Tech, are updated on the MTU Flex page.

 For those who were studying during Spring 2020 and Track A Summer 2020, the following policies impact the program rules governing the program.